kevin-ymx/LBPP/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub or contact ym.xian0@gmail.com.